 "I avoid malls where there are open stairs and escalators as I start to get overwhelmed by all the movement and lights."

-It is fair to say that these scenarios are uncomfortable and could quickly lead to stress, depression, anxiety and other adverse reactions, especially if they are thought to be made-up or malingering, as is often the case with these types of reported symptoms that have no apparent cause.
+It is fair to say that these scenarios, which are reported by our clients, are uncomfortable, and could quickly lead to stress, depression, anxiety and other adverse reactions, especially if they are thought to be made-up or malingering, as it is often the case with these types of reported symptoms that have no apparent cause.

-We recommend a full investigation with a specialist optometrist, in particular, a neuro-optometrist, to rule out any eye health, refractive error, or binocular issues that may be contributing to visual symptoms.
-Since visual stress can be present as well, we also recommend investigating for visual stress if any perceptual problems are identified.
+We recommend a full investigation with a specialist optometrist, in particular, a neuro-optometrist, to rule out any eye health, refractive error or binocular issues that may be contributing to visual symptoms.
+Since Visual Stress can also be present, we recommend investigating for Visual Stress if any perceptual problems are identified.